 1. Digital concierge

 COVID-19 has forced businesses to re-evaluate their digital strategies and adopt agile solutions at an exceedingly fast pace.
-In the hospitality industry, hotels are experimenting with mobile applications, cloud property management system (PMS) and Artificial Intelligence (AI) to create a digital concierge that acts as a convenient, interactive, and personalised information hub for all guest enquiries.
+In the hospitality industry, hotels are experimenting with mobile applications, cloud property management systems (PMS) and Artificial Intelligence (AI) to create a digital concierge that acts as a convenient, interactive, and personalised information hub for all guest enquiries.

 It is estimated that by 2039, the market for connected devices would reach $4.3 billion with its ever-smarter, ever-expanding capabilities2.

 The AI-powered digital concierge combined with a robust, cloud-based PMS can transcend hotels from the analogue into the digital age.
-The combo can do more than just automating the checking in and out process.
+The combo can do more than just automate the checking in and out process.

 The solution transforms it by helping hotels, employees, and guests to:

-- Free up manpower, boost employees' productivity.
+- Free up manpower, and boost employees' productivity.